 A low-dose screening CT scan of the chest uses much less radiation than a standard, full-dose CT scan and yet provides a clear enough image to detect very small, early cancers.
-In the absence of screening, most lung cancers are determined at a late stage when survival is unlikely.
+In the absence of screening, most lung cancers are diagnosed at a late stage when survival is unlikely.
 Currently, only 15 out of every 100 (15%) of those diagnosed live five years or more, and this statistic has remained unchanged over the last thirty years [See ELCD Program factsheets].

 Fortunately, the landscape of lung cancer mortality is likely changing, due to several important developments over the last few years.
 In August 2011, the National Cancer Institute (NCI) published the results from the National Lung Screening Trial in the New England Journal of Medicine, which showed that low-dose CT scanning reduced the number of deaths from lung cancer in high-risk individuals by at least 20% compared to a control group screened using chest X-rays.
 Based on the large number of lung cancer deaths each year, this could translate to 30,000 or more lives saved each year in the U.S. alone.
 Although research has been conducted on the benefit of CT screening for early lung cancer detection since the early 1990s, this was the first randomized control trial to study the mortality benefit from low-dose CT screening for lung cancer.